dhardy/mo/abstract/About.markdown

     `+` operation operates on is determined solely by the expected return-type, not from the types of `x` and `y`).
 *   Memory ownership model (closer to C++ than D/Java, with reference counting available and generally being easy to use).
+As far as possible it should be possible to consider objects as values which can be adjusted independently of other objects unless they are explicitly a reference type.
+For example, strings are safe to use as keys in C++ sets/maps because they are copied in full from the originals, not references to values which could be mutated.

 The type from return-type idea is perhaps not very common (I don't remember seeing it elsewhere), but makes a lot of sense to me: